-Grab your UPPPER Lifting Straps and get ready to nail your bent-over barbell row form!
+Grab your UPPPER Lifting Belt and Straps and get ready to nail your bent-over barbell row form!

 Along with pull-ups, the bent-over row is one of the most effective exercises that target your entire back muscles.
 Making it a key exercise for anyone trying to lose back fat, build a stronger back, or better upper body strength.
 Because this exercise is a compound exercise, you'll be getting more out of it!
 Aside from targeting your entire back, it also targets your upper arms, core, and even some muscles in your lower body!